Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mosquito Bioluminescent Bay

-Mosquito Bay water is the brightest in the world
+Mosquito Bay’s bioluminescent water is the brightest in the world.

 📍 Google Maps | 👉 Browse Nearby Hotels on Booking or Browse Tours to Mosquito Bay

-Mosquito bio bay is one of the three bio bays in Puerto Rico, and it holds the Guinness Record for the brightest bioluminescent bay in the world.
-Mosquito Bay’s dinoflagellates reach up to 70,000 per gallon of water.
+Mosquito Bio Bay holds the Guinness World Record for the brightest bioluminescent bay in the world with 70,000 dinoflagellates per gallon of water.

 How to Get There

-✈️ Airplane – The first and simplest way to get to Mosquito Bay is to fly from San Juan airport to Vieques and take a bio bay tour from La Esperanza, where most tours meet.
+✈️ Airplane – The first and simplest way to get to Mosquito Bay is to fly from San Juan airport (SJU or SIG) to Vieques and take a bio bay tour from La Esperanza, where most tours meet.

-🚕 Taxi/Shuttle – Travelers that don’t want to rent a car can opt for renting a taxi/shuttle from San Juan to the Ceiba terminal, and from there take the ferry to Vieques.
+🚕 Taxi/Shuttle – Travelers who don’t want to grab a car can opt to rent a taxi/shuttle from San Juan to the Ceiba terminal, and then take the ferry to Vieques.

 🚌 Tour – Some bio bay tour operators offer transportation once you arrive at the ferry terminal.
 If you stay in Vieques, you can also choose to rent a car to explore all the great things to do in Vieques.